Hospital Bag Essentials for Mom, Baby & Birth Partner (+ Printable Hospital Bag Checklist)

 Quick Side Note: Have you seen this awesome breastfeeding course?
-It’s dirt cheap for everything it covers, plus it gives you so much more information than the tiny breastfeeding segment in the typical childbirth class.
+It’s dirt cheap for everything it covers, plus it gives you so much more information than the tiny breastfeeding segment in the typical childbirth class (need an online version of that, too?
+Check out THIS course).
 Plus, you can watch it at home on your own time, and you’ll have access to it forever for troubleshooting after birth!

 What to Pack in Your Hospital Bag for a Planned C-section

 If you are having a planned c-section, you’re probably wondering what to pack in your hospital bag for a c-section that’s different from a mom having a vaginal delivery.